 A dualistic view of the world has rapidly gained popularity in recent years.
-On one side stands the liberal order: supportive of free markets, the consent of the governed, human rights, and representative democracy.
-On the other: an aberrant authoritarian populism that flirts with ethno-nationalism, expands executive power, expresses intense skepticism toward globalization, and demonstrates disregard, if not contempt, for civil liberties and the rule of law.
+On one side stands the liberal order: advocating of free markets, the consent of the governed, human rights, and representative democracy.
+On the other: an aberrant authoritarian populism.
+This emergent axis flirts with ethno-nationalism, expands executive power beyond its bounds, expresses intense skepticism toward globalization, and demonstrates disregard, if not contempt, for civil liberties and the rule of law.
 This authoritarian creep threatens the tremendous gains that the dominant order has made since the Second World War and may even seek to revive its more abhorrent ideologies.
-The alleged cure?
+And the alleged cure?
 More of the same – and fast.
 However, such an evaluation mistakes liberalism’s fulfillment for its death throes.

 In other words, the expanding influences of nationalistic, authoritarian, pro-market figures such as Xi Xinping and Donald Trump do not represent a departure from liberalism but a civil war within it.
-Less have states performed their alleged role as checks on the excesses of civil and economic life as they have evolved into batons for market actors, but is this necessarily illiberal?
-Liberal-democratic ideology has always linked democratic institutions with laissez-faire market freedoms, but neoliberalism’s accelerated divorce of the two in favor of sweeping privatization and absolute trust in the market puts the nation-state mythos associated with liberal statecraft on a collision course with the two-pronged model’s latent market fundamentalism.
-The underlying question is not one of hard versus soft liberalism but of liberalism’s cohesion and sustainability given its internal contradictions.
-Donald Trump and Xi Jinping do not depart from liberalism as much as they provide similar answers to the question of private versus public power and in whose service the nation-state maintains its monopoly of coercive force.
+Less have states performed their alleged role as checks on the excesses of civil and economic life as they have evolved into batons for market actors.
+But is this necessarily illiberal?
+Liberal-democratic ideology has always linked democratic institutions with laissez-faire market freedoms, but neoliberalism’s accelerated divorce of the two in favor of sweeping privatization and absolute market power places the nation-state mythos associated with liberal statecraft on a collision course with the traditional model’s latent market fundamentalism.
+The underlying question is not one of hard versus soft liberalism but of liberalism’s cohesion and sustainability under the weight of its internal contradictions.
+Donald Trump and Xi Jinping do not depart from liberalism as much as they provide similar answers to the question of private v. public power and for and against whom the state maintains its monopoly of coercive force.
 Opportunistically weaponizing chauvinism to build political will, they vie for dominance of a cutthroat, globalized, hyperliberal order of their states’ own making.
-As hyperliberal structures installed across the Global South come home to roost, liberal disavowal of market authoritarianism as a sudden departure from the norm represents a dangerous cognitive dissonance.
+As hyperliberal structures installed across the global periphery come home to roost, liberal disavowal of market authoritarianism as a sudden departure from the norm represents a dangerous cognitive dissonance.

 Reactionary populists lament the destruction of national sovereignty at length.
 The democratic nation-state as the chief decision-making engine for liberal capitalism emerged from a time that liberal capitalism and nation-states were both new.
-Representative democracy was often a luxury enjoyed by states in the Global North, while their colonies existed within the same economic sphere but with no claim to democratic self-determination: an arrangement that has arguably changed clothes but ultimately persists.
-As capitalism has spread and semi-feudal empires have disintegrated liberal nation-states, the central space of production and distribution has expanded beyond national borders.
-The Pin Factory allegory’s conveyor belt now spans continents, demanding with its expansion a homogenization of norms sufficient to optimize production.
+Representative democracy was often a luxury enjoyed by states in the Global North, while their colonies existed within the same economic sphere but without the claim to democratic self-determination: an arrangement that has changed clothes but ultimately persists.
+As capitalism has spread and semi-feudal empires have disintegrated into liberal nation-states, the dominant mode of production and distribution remains international in character.
+The Pin Factory’s conveyor belt now spans continents, demanding with its expansion a homogenization of norms sufficient to optimize production.
 Accordingly, new forms of international governance and decision-making have come into being to address, accelerate, and bring greater efficiency to this process.
 The nation-state is the dying superstructure of a transformed base.

-The question of globalized capitalism’s undemocratic impulses is ultimately one of capitalism’s undemocratic impulses.
+The question of globalization’s undemocratic impulses is ultimately one of capitalism’s undemocratic impulses.
 The scale is merely broadened.
-The recent withering of democracy and the concurrent explosion of private power can be traced to Ronald Reagan and Margaret Thatcher’s embrace of the Chicago School of Economics and neoliberalism.
+This withering of democracy and concurrent explosion of private power should be traced to Ronald Reagan and Margaret Thatcher’s embrace of the Chicago School of Economics and neoliberalism.
 The oft leaned on buzzword “neoliberalism” refers to the market-fundamentalist policies advocated by the Chicago School of Economics, which have guided neoclassical economics and economic policy since the 1980’s.
 This economic philosophy, which prescribes the state’s sole role as guardian of the free market and property rights, uses such terminology to euphemistically refer to the actions of supply-side actors.
 This rhetorical sleight of hand solidifies economic gains secured through campaigns of forcible land privatization at the expense of indigenous people, rural peasants, and campesinos by the state with an ahistorical, economistic conceit.

 General Augusto Pinochet, under the guidance of neoliberal pioneers Milton Friedman and the Chicago Boys, advanced austerity regimes, privatization campaigns, and other neoliberal policies while torturing, killing, and disappearing thousands of dissidents under the guise of fighting communism in Latin America.
 Fellow patron saint of Chicago School neoliberalism Friedrich von Hayek joined Friedman in heralding the market dictatorship in Chile as an ideal form of social organization and even suggested it to Thatcher as a workable model for the UK.
 To Milton Friedman’s enthusiastic praise, Deng Xiaoping’s famous market reforms transformed China from a communist planned economy to a highly liberalized economy open to international trade.
 Many individuals hoped that liberal markets would also bring the political rights typically associated with liberal democracy, but neoliberalism’s divorce of the two showed its teeth before the world at Tiananmen Square.

 This is not to say that those mentioned are pure neoliberal states.
-Tariffs, persecution of ethnic minorities, welfare states, market regulations, capital controls, and other state policies unendorsed or discouraged by neoclassical orthodoxy exists in many neoliberal states – especially ones whose authoritarian executives derive legitimacy from a rhetoric of extending popular will.
-Many neoliberal actors will opt for policy favoring influential domestic firms and industries while demanding market absolutism from their competitors to position themselves for dominance in a liberalized global system (and get reelected – for now).
+Tariffs, persecution of ethnic minorities, welfare states, market regulations, capital controls, and other state policies unendorsed or discouraged by neoclassical orthodoxy exists in many neoliberal states – especially ones whose authoritarian executives derive legitimacy from a populist conceit.
+Many neoliberal political actors opt for policy favoring influential domestic firms and industries while demanding market absolutism from their competitors to position themselves for dominance in a liberalized global system (and get reelected – for now).
 Simultaneously, market absolutist state infrastructure may carry over into other forms of authoritarianism.
-There are winners and losers when establishing land rights;for example, mining companies have a significantly better track record of winning such disputes than indigenous peoples.
+There are winners and losers when establishing the land rights regimes, for example, necessary for existing modes of capitalism, and mining companies have a significantly better track record of winning such disputes than indigenous peoples.
 A mining company then enjoys the freedom to hire paramilitary forces or use the state to secure their property and forcibly expel those trespassing where they once lived.